bugmark/exchange/README.md

 BugMark - A Blockchain Market for Software Vulnerabilities and Issues

+This readme covers the config and install of the bugmark software components.

+For everything else relating to bugmark, including design, please use the [wiki](https://github.com/mvscorg/bugmark/wiki)

 ## Development VM Configuration

 Follow these steps to set up a working development environment running on an